httpwg/wg-materials/ietf94/minutes.md

 mnot: don't use "now" or "ever" ??

-martin: you use this for bkwds compat, but this is not the future
+martin: you use this for backwards compatibility, but this is not the future

-mike b: why dont we just define a ALPN (?) for this (for the futuure) and this prop is just back compat
+mike b: why dont we just define a ALPN (?) for this (for the future) and this prop is just back compat

 martin: agree

 yoav: am not sure why this is more deployable than other way

-martin: this doesnt touch the app at all -- in the other approach, the server needs to send a 401, and that's a change to the app api yhou're presenting
+martin: this doesn't touch the app at all -- in the other approach, the server needs to send a 401, and that's a change to the app api you're presenting

 yoav: disagree

-martin: the 401 goes to client, and then ought to send an alert at tls layer but can't in tls1.3. the point of this is to fix bkwd compat req w/o changing apps
+martin: the 401 goes to client, and then ought to send an alert at tls layer but can't in tls1.3. the point of this is to fix backward compatibility requirements w/o changing apps

 yoav: this still looks to me the same api

 ekr: this is a much easier drop-in than the alternatives

-?: observes that not having this solved is slowing h2 deployemnt -- but saying dont use this isn't helpful -- is there a doc we want to write that says "please use this but it is dangerous"
+?: observes that not having this solved is slowing h2 deployment -- but saying dont use this isn't helpful -- is there a doc we want to write that says "please use this but it is dangerous"

-martin: we do have a handle on the sorts of probs this might cause, so we will quantify thos probs and leave it as that
+martin: we do have a handle on the sorts of problems this might cause, so we will quantify those problems and leave it as that

-mke b: we're crossing layers, so understand why it makes folks nervous, as to why we don't have an api using 401 is that we're killing the old stream, that reqs client stack to do things that aren't easy or presently supported, and also the svr has to think it is on same xaction when it isn't, so this draft is easier to do
+mike b: we're crossing layers, so understand why it makes folks nervous, as to why we don't have an api using 401 is that we're killing the old stream, that reqs client stack to do things that aren't easy or presently supported, and also the server has to think it is on same transaction when it isn't, so this draft is easier to do

 martin: the disc on list seemed to arrive at that